-The Company has established an external whistle-blower system to receive consultations or reports on compliance from our suppliers.
-The legal compliance department handles complaints and consultations about transactions, and the Company's retained lawyer resolves issues when necessary.
+The Company has established a contact center as stated below to receive consultations or reports on compliance from our suppliers, etc. The legal compliance department handles complaints and consultations about transactions, and the Company's retained lawyer resolves issues when necessary.

-Establishment of "Procurement Action Guidelines"
+Formulation of "Procurement Action Guidelines" (formulated in February 2016)